1. About diphenhydramine

 Diphenhydramine cream can sometimes make your rash worse.
 It may also make your skin sensitive to sunlight.

 Serious side effects

-- have an irregular heartbeat
+- you have a fast or irregular heartbeat (palpitations)

-- feel confused or very restless
+- you feel confused or very restless

 Serious allergic reaction